operating-function/pallas/README.md

 ## Caveats

 Pallas has been in development for over four years but is still considered to be a prototype implementation.
-Anything explicitly mentioned in this README or the documentation does work as advertised, but other areas of the repo are less complete, including:
+If you follow the user guides or read the documentation, all explicitly described features do work as advertised, but other areas of the project are less complete, including:

 - Prototype Haskell runtime
 - Sire type system